 Cupping therapy for weight loss

-Cupping therapy may help with weight loss because of the decrease in stress levels and anxiety.
+Cupping therapy could help with weight loss because of the decrease in stress levels and anxiety.
 Lessening those can stimulate healing properties within your body.
 As toxins are released and flushed from the body, water retention can decrease, digestive health can be improved, and metabolism can be more effective.
 All of these changes can cause weight loss and better overall health!

 What to expect after cupping